 “If you want to run, you have my full support.
 Please do not worry about me.”

-She could tell he was struggling about what to do, and although it was his decision alone to make, she wanted to be as helpful as possible.
+She could tell he was struggling with what to do, and although it was his decision alone to make, she wanted to be as helpful as possible.